Susan Gast | Author and blogger at Bored Boomers, Beesville Books, A New Sober You and Easy Food Dehydrating

 OK, you could also say that raisins are grapes in disguise!
 What say you?

-Are raisins dehydrated grapes?
+Are raisins really just dehydrated grapes?

-Dry grapes for weight loss?
-(True or false?)
+Are dried grapes good for weight loss?

 Did you know that grapes have been dried for thousands of years and have many hidden health benefits?